vishwas-r/Custom-Login-Page-Designer/src/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of the Custom Login Page Designer plugin.
+* Initial release of the Custom Login Page Designer plugin.

 == Usage ==

 After activating the plugin:

-1. Navigate to Settings > Login Page Designer in your WordPress admin
+1. Navigate to **Login Page Designer** in your WordPress admin menu
-2. Select one of the predefined designs
+2. Choose a predefined designs
-3. Customize background options (color, gradient, or image)
+3. Customize the background (color, gradient, or image)
 4. Upload your custom logo
-5. Adjust text and button styling options
+5. Adjust text and button styling
-6. Save your settings and visit your login page to see the changes
+6. Save your settings and visit your login page to view the changes